ULHPC/tutorials/parallel/mpi/HPL/README.md

 Take your favorite editor (`vim`, `nano`, etc.) to modify it according to your needs.

-Here is for instance a suggested difference for intel MPI:
+Here is for instance a suggested difference for intel MPI (adapt accordingly):

 ```diff
 --- ~/git/ULHPC/launcher-scripts/slurm/launcher.default.sh  2017-06-11 23:40:34.007152000 +0200